zealbell/WobbleMeshImageView/README.md

 =============
 This ImageView proudly supports wobble and mesh-warp effects—whether or not reality agrees is a different matter.

+No one asked for this library.
+It was built unprovoked, without funding, oversight, or emotional stability.
+And now it exists.

 ## Quick Start

 > **GRADLE**